tanjoshua/LanGarage/README.md

 3. Open index.html to view a fully-functional LanGarage

 # Check it out
 Check out the home page of LanGarage at https://tanjoshua.github.io/LanGarage/.
 However, the quiz does not work due to the lack of an authorization token.
-The authorization tokens we generated expired after awhile :( However, you can still try it out if you generate your own token for the XML API!
+The authorization tokens we generated expired after awhile :( However, you can still try LanGarage if you generate your own token for the XML API!
 Learn how to do that here: https://cloud.google.com/storage/docs/authentication.